rujxtastic/rlcontroller/README.md

 Gross total: £57.31
 Net total: £0.00 (self-funded)

-By the way, a lot of these costs can be saved by ordering in bulk or funding the parts more locally (I chose this specific battery because I already had it in my house).
+A lot of these costs can be saved by ordering in bulk or funding the parts more locally.

 # Modelling
 Schematic: